-GLENN KESSLER: ...in fact, taking the secretary of state's job was a bit of a risk for him, cause he had an unbelievable image -- sky-high approval ratings, more popular than the President of the United States; Colin Powell cares deeply about the image that he has.
+GLENN KESSLER: In fact, taking the secretary of state's job was a bit of a risk for him, cause he had an unbelievable image.
+Sky high approval ratings, more popular than the president of the United States.
+Colin Powell cares deeply about the image that he has.
+Washington Post diplomatic correspondent Glenn Kessler said that it was because of that image that Powell found himself before the United Nations in February 2003 presenting damning, and in hindsight, deeply flawed, evidence that Saddam Hussein was harboring weapons of mass destruction.

 CLARENCE PAGE: Colin Powell is one of those media unshakables who, even when something resembling a negative image comes his way, it bounces right off, better than Teflon.

-BROOKE GLADSTONE: New York Times Columnist Thomas Friedman speaking last month on All Things Considered.
+BROOKE GLADSTONE: That was CNN last week.
+Here's New York Times columnist Thomas Friedman last April on All Things Considered.
+[TAPE PLAYS]

 GLENN KESSLER: They were upset because they said some of those interviews were not to be on the record.
 They were to be with no names attached.
 It raised a bit of a curtain on the process that the State Department has used to tell the story of Colin Powell in a way that is advantageous for him.